SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

-on to foreign reserves is also pointless if the domestic currency is on a float --- provided the government understand the floating exchange rate mechanism and use that understanding to inform policy choices, which is admittedly a big proviso (most do not understand.)
+on to foreign reserves is also pointless if the domestic currency is on a float --- provided the government understand the floating exchange rate mechanism and use that understanding to inform policy choices, which is admittedly a big proviso (most do not understand).
 * **Sectoral balances:** one sector's deficit is another's surplus.
 MMT in the macro normally recognizes four sectors: government, banks, house-holds+firms, foreign.
 The domestic private sector comprises the